-‘The Big Bang Theory’ Casts Kathy Bates, Magician Teller As Amy’s Parents
+‘The Big Bang Theory’ Casts Kathy Bates, Magician Raymond Teller As Amy’s Parents

-The Big Bang Theory has officially confirmed that actress Kathy Bates and magician Teller have been cast to play Amy’s parents during the season 11 finale.
+The Big Bang Theory has officially confirmed that actress Kathy Bates and magician Raymond Teller, of Penn and Teller fame, have been cast to play Amy’s parents during the Season 11 finale.

 According to an April 25 report by Entertainment Weekly, The Big Bang Theory fans will see a new actress step into the role of Amy’s mother.
 During Season 9, actress Annie O’Donnell appeared as Amy’s mother via a video chat.
 However, it will be Kathy Bates who really brings Amy’s overbearing mother to life.

 In the past, Big Bang Theory fans have heard Amy describe her mother as being very overprotective, and giving her daughter a complex about nearly everything.
-Bates along with Teller will appear during the Season 11 finale in which Amy and Sheldon will finally get married.
-Kathy Bates is a widely respected actress who has appeared in a plethora of fan favorite films and television shows.
+Bates, along with Teller, will appear during the Season 11 finale, in which Amy and Sheldon will finally get married.

+Kathy Bates is a widely-respected actress who has appeared in a plethora of fan favorite films and television shows.
 She’s best known for her roles in the Stephen King films Misery and Dolores Claiborne, as well as in movies such as Titanic, Fried Green Tomatoes, and more.
 She’s also become a fan favorite on FX’s horror anthology series, American Horror Story and guest starred on shows such as The Office.

 Meanwhile, Raymond Joseph Teller, or Teller as he’s more commonly known, is one half of the magical duo, Penn and Teller.
 The pair are widely known in the magic community.
-During their performances, Teller usually stays silent, not speaking at all as Penn Jillette does all of the talking.
+During their performances, Teller usually stays silent, not speaking at all, as Penn Jillette does all of the talking.

 The Big Bang Theory: Amy's parents revealed! https://t.co/NWRmGxNkBZ